 Few readers asked how to automate saving emails to HTML.
 The code below accomplishes exactly that.

 Note: Ensure that you launch this code only on open emails.

 Public Sub SaveAsHTML() On Error Resume Next Dim MyWindow As Outlook.Inspector Dim MyItem As MailItem Dim FilePath As String FilePath = Environ("HOMEPATH") & "\Documents\" & "\" Dim ItemName As String Set MyWindow = Application.ActiveInspector If TypeName(MyWindow) = "Nothing" Then MsgBox ("Kindly open an email to save") Else Set MyItem = MyWindow.CurrentItem ItemName = MyItem.Subject ' File name will be identical to the message subject With MyItem .SaveAs FilePath & ItemName & ".html", olHTML End With End If End Sub

 Our next step will be to insert one of the VBA code snippets displayed above, or other code, into your Outlook session.
 Here are the steps to follow:

-Unlike in Excel for example, which allows you to store macros in the personal.xlb file or in specific spreadsheets; all Microsoft Outlook macros are stored in one global file in your file system: VBAProject.otm.
+You might be wandering where eactly your used Macro is stored.
+Well, unlike in Excel for example, which allows you to store macros in the personal.xlb file or in specific spreadsheets; all Microsoft Outlook macros are stored in one global file in your file system.
+Specifically, the file storing all you Macros is named VBAProject.otm.
 The file can be found at: C:\users\<your_user_name>\AppData\Roaming\Microsoft\Outlook.